qgis/QGIS-Website/content/resources/installation-guide/index.md

 Spack related issues should be reported at: https://github.com/spack/spack/issues

 ## Distrobox & Toolbx
 To install QGis on any Linux system, you can also use `distrobox` or `toolbox`.
 These allow you to install common distributions like Fedora, OpenSUSE or Ubuntu inside a container.
-This can be a different version than your main operating system, and thus allows you to have a newer, testing, or more stable version of QGis.
+This can be a different version than your main operating system, and thus allows you to have a newer, testing, or more stable version of QGIS.

 {{< rich-box-start icon="🙋‍♀️" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}